chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/simple-plane-model-from-composite/simple-plane-model-from-composite.rst

    :align: center
    :name: both_wing

 3. Next, we add the fuselage of the plane.
 We approximate the fuselage with a circular superquadric shape with a length of 3 and a radius of 0.3.
-On the length of the plane, the superquadric of power 3.
+On the length of the plane, the superquadric is of power 3.
 We want the wings to be a bit more at the front of the fuselage, so we move the fuselage slightly backward by 0.25.
 We then add the combination of the wings and the fuselage.
 .. code-block:: text

     shapes
     0; superquadric; 0.3:2.5:0.05:2:6:2; 0.1:0:0 ; 0:-0.05:0.25 # Full left wing
-    1; hyper rectangle; 5:5:5;0:-5:0 ; 0:0:0 # Cube to trim of the right side of the left wing 2; superquadric; 0.3:2.5:0.05:2:6:2; 0.1:0:0 ; 0:-0.05:-0.25 # Full right wing
+    1; hyper rectangle; 5:5:5;0:-5:0 ; 0:0:0 # Cube to trim off the right side of the left wing 2; superquadric; 0.3:2.5:0.05:2:6:2; 0.1:0:0 ; 0:-0.05:-0.25 # Full right wing
-    3; hyper rectangle; 5:5:5;0:5:0 ; 0:0:0 # Cube to trim of the left side of the right wing 4; superquadric; 1.5:0.3:0.3:3:2:2; -0.25:0:0 ; 0:0:0 # Fuselabe of the plane
+    3; hyper rectangle; 5:5:5;0:5:0 ; 0:0:0 # Cube to trim off the left side of the right wing 4; superquadric; 1.5:0.3:0.3:3:2:2; -0.25:0:0 ; 0:0:0 # Fuselage of the plane
     operations
-    30; difference  ; 1:0 # Trim of the left wing
+    30; difference  ; 1:0 # Trim off the left wing
-    31; difference  ; 3:2 # Trim of the right wing
+    31; difference  ; 3:2 # Trim off the right wing
-    32; union       ; 30:31 # Combined the two wings
+    32; union       ; 30:31 # Combine the two wings
-    33; union     ; 32:4 # Combined the wings with the plane fuselage
+    33; union     ; 32:4 # Combine the wings with the plane fuselage

 This step gives us the following wings an fuselage of the plane.